quincycheng/katacoda-scenarios-personal/conjur-ansible-ssh/finish.md

 Wonderful!
-You've learnt how to install Ansible & Ansible-Conjur role for retreiving secrets from Conjur
+You've learned how to secure Ansible using Conjur to protect SSH secrets